Get To Know Tommy Wiseau In This Exclusive Clip From

 "A lot of questions, my God!"
 Wiseau says.
 Then, "I'm Greg's age!"
 At the time the film occurs, Sestro is 19.

 Watch the full clip, at the top of the page.
-The Disaster Artist arrives in select theaters Friday, December 8.
+The Disaster Artist arrives is out now.

 Read These Stories Next: